 Back to Steve though.
 It is a real tragedy he has not been recognized.
 But he is not alone –I believe Golamreza Mesri at the University of Illinois at Urbana-Champaign deserves formal recognition for his discovery that the Ca/Cc ratio is nearly constant, and that the EOP curve under static loading is unique (see Chapter 7 of this course to see how both these conclusions can be reached from first principles using DSSM theory).
 Many people, long since forgotten, have been awarded Terzaghi and Rankine lectureships for reasons that, unlike the case of the Nobel prize, are murky and hard to figure out, captured by a generic “…contributions to the field.”

 I was taught by no less than four Terzaghi lecturers, including one who was also a Rankine lecturer.
-These were intense semester-long interactions in small size classes in Graduate school, but almost 30 years later, despite being familiar with the important research in soil mechanics, I am yet to figure out what exactly is the specific innovation that each of these Terzaghi lecturers contributed.
+These were intense semester-long interactions in small size classes in Graduate school, but today, almost 30 years later, despite being familiar with the important research in soil mechanics, I am yet to figure out what exactly is the specific innovation that each of these so called Terzaghi lecturers contributed.
 They were very charismatic people though with strong personalities and the ability to “meet and greet,” and with a huge network of devoted former students.

 Because of this “old boy/girl network” based identification of awardees, the Terzaghi or Rankine lectureship is given for the reasons that are opaquely worded as “…contributions to the field”–the real contribution is unclear in most cases.
-It is precisely to guard against this kind of loss of credibility that the Nobel Prize specifically targets a specific achievement–for ex. the discovery of the structure of DNA–and consequently, the Nobel Committee can confidently award a 34 year old youngster the Nobel Prize for a discovery made when he was 25.
+It is precisely to guard against this kind of loss of credibility that the Nobel Prize specifically targets a specific achievement–for ex. the discovery of the structure of DNA–and consequently, the Nobel Committee can confidently award a 34 year old youngster the Nobel Prize for a discovery he made when he was 25.
 I am talking of course about young James Watson who at 25 made the key discovery that would win him the Nobel prize ten years later.

 So if one were to take Golamreza Mesri for example, he would have earned his award about ten years after his discoveries in the mid-eighties.
 His award should have read…”for discovering that the Ca/Cc ratio is approximately constant and that the EOP curve obtained from static, incremental, and one-dimensional loading is unique.”
 Likewise Steve Poulos formally presented the steady state in courses at Harvard University starting in 1971 and ideally he should have got his award in the early 80′s.
 For Steve the reason for his award would read something like….”for formally describing the steady-state condition in soils and its impact on soil behavior.”
 Not in either case, the opaque “…for contributions to the field.”
 Even statements like “…for contributions to the development of the piezometer” (for example) do not quite cut it–exactly what contributions are we talking about?